 9. Darshan means inner vision in Sanskrit.

 I still remember what my new friend Marek said: ”To listen to the Bhajans, only women can go to the Kali temple.
-But I so like them, too that now I go upstairs to help them with the leaflets and labels as only SEVA men can stay there listen to the Bhajans.
-The last song is incredible, with the bell and all those female voices, right?”
+But I so like them that now I go upstairs to help them with the leaflets and labels.
+Only men doing a SEVA activity can stay up there at the balcony and listen to the Bhajans.
+The last Bhajan song is incredible, with bells and all those female voices, right?”

 11. Pradakshina is the act of turning around three times clockwise after worship/bhajans and it is done to surrender to the divine.

 12. Bell ringing – pujaris ring bells to call attention of God and to silent the devotees and other noise (before arati.)
 During arati and bhajans it is done to focus our prayers at the time on God.

 13. Greeting you will hear everywhere Om Namah Shivaya means salutation to the auspicious one. ”We greet the God in another person.”
 The phrase is also used instead of thank you, hello, goodbye and excuse me.

 14. Many people at Amritapuri ashram wear mala rudraksha bracelets or necklaces consisting of 54 beads or 108 plus one bindu on one thread to connect to God during prayers.
 The seeds are from a sacred tree elaeocarpus ganitrus.
 It is believed that the natural electromagnetic properties of malas rudraksha reduce stress ad improve concentration.
 According to Wikipedia, ”the benefits have not been proven by science but rudraksha is believed to provide good support for those who are constantly on the move and who eat and sleep in a variety of places.”
 It’ a funny fact as one morning when walking along the beach a mala rudrasha bracelet was washed up on the shore just next to my feet.
 A ”coincidence?”